chopndolphy/SelfCheckout/README.md

 You are then asked if you need a reciept.
 The reciept displays every product ID and product price, the calculate balance, tax, and final balance, and your inserted cash and recieved change (if cash is chosen) or your credit authorization code (if card is chosen).

-Afterwards, you will be asked if there are more customers for the day (for a future feature).
-Lastly, the machine displays the cash deposited for the day, the change left for the day, the daily income, and the total income.
+Afterwards, you will be asked if there are more customers for the day.
+This will create a new transaction and go back to the beginning.
+If there are no more customers for the day or there is not enough cash to continue the day, the machine will ask if you want to start a new day.
+The machine displays the cash deposited for the day, the change left for the day, the daily income, and the total income.
+If there is a new day, the repos will be reset (the total income tracker will remain) and a new transaction will begin.
 ## Available Products

 | Product ID    | Product Name                        | Price  |